gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### New `ConfigurableFileTree` and `FileCollection` factory methods

 Previously, it was only possible to create a `ConfigurableFileTree` or a fixed `FileCollection` by using the APIs provided by a `Project`.
 However, a `Project` object is not always available, for example in a project extension object or a [worker action](userguide/custom_tasks.html#worker_api).

 The `ObjectFactory` service now has a [fileTree()](javadoc/org/gradle/api/model/ObjectFactory.html#fileTree--) method for creating `ConfigurableFileTree` instances.

-The `Directory` and `DirectoryProperty` types now both have a `files(Object...)` method to create fixed `FileCollection` instances resolving files relativel to the referenced directory.
+The `Directory` and `DirectoryProperty` types both have a new `files(Object...)` method to create fixed `FileCollection` instances resolving files relativel to the referenced directory.
 - [`Directory.files(Object...)`](javadoc/org/gradle/api/file/Directory.html#files-java.lang.Object++...++-)
 - [`DirectoryProperty.files(Object...)`](javadoc/org/gradle/api/file/DirectoryProperty.html#files-java.lang.Object++...++-)